-The Law Revision Commission, when it set its priorities for 1988, requested the staff, on a low priority basis, to review this area of law to see what portions of the earlier recommendation could be revived, and to work this into the Commission's agenda when time permits.
+The Law Revision Commission in 1988 decided, on a low priority basis, to review this area of law to see what portions of the earlier recommendation could be revived, and to work this into the Commission's agenda when time permits.

-The staff has completed its review of this area and has concluded that most of the Commission's recommendations are unaffected by the Commission on Status of Women legislation and could be pursued.
+Pursuant to this direction the staff in 1988 produced for Commission consideration a memorandum and several supplements on this matter.
+The staff memorandum concluded that the Commission's basic recommendations are unaffected by the Commission on Status of Women legislation and could be pursued.
 In addition, the law in this area would benefit from a clean restatement and reorganization.
-The staff has prepared a draft of a revised Commission recommendation on this topic, which is attached to this memorandum.